This Day Trip Takes You To 7 Of Alabama’s Covered Bridges And It’s Perfect For A Scenic Drive

 Now, let’s get started:

-Have you seen any of these covered bridges in person?
+Have you seen any of these covered bridges in Alabama?
 If so, please share your thoughts with us in the comments!
 For more information about Alabama’s Swann Covered Bridge, be sure to check out our previous article: The Longest Covered Bridge In Alabama Is Nothing Short Of Spectacular.

 OnlyInYourState may earn compensation through affiliate links in this article.
+As an Amazon Associate, we earn from qualifying purchases.

 Day Trips In Alabama